Can a Doctor Be Sued for Delaying Treatment?

 There are a number of different ways that improper delay in the provision of medical care could result in harm to a patient—the delay may have made the patient's condition worse, it may have negated the possibility that certain treatment could be administered, it could have blunted the effectiveness of a certain treatment method, or it could have unnecessarily prolonged or intensified the patient's pain and discomfort.

-For Example: A timely diagnosis of cancer is often critical.
+Example: A timely diagnosis of cancer is often critical.
 The sooner cancer is diagnosed, the greater the options for (and effect of) treatment.
-But the diagnosis of cancer is a complex process which includes physical exams, considerations of the patient's family history, and testing.
+But the diagnosis of cancer is a complex process that includes physical exams, considerations of the patient's family history, and testing.

 If an expert testifies that a doctor had the opportunity to diagnose cancer earlier but failed (negligently) to do so, it would then have to be shown through complex medical evidence that the patient suffered additional harm.
 Proving that a delay in diagnosis lead to additional injury—prolonged treatment and additional pain and suffering that should have been avoided—is necessary to establish a medical malpractice claim.